-Everyone who connects to the internet through an Internet Service Provider (ISP) is assigned an IP address, which is a unique online identifier.
+Everyone who connects to the Internet through an Internet Service Provider (ISP) is assigned an IP address, which is a unique online identifier.
 Every device has an IP address so it can connect through this naming system and share data.
 Your IP address is like your mailing address, but then for your device to use the internet.
 The IP address routes internet traffic to your computer.

 You can see what your IP is here